m0ham3dx/mx-Quantum-Computing-Primer/README.md

 ----
 # ℹ️ REPO DESCRIPTION
 This repository has been made after my personal interest in Quantum Computing and it rapid development into an easily accessible form.
 This list will not be exhaustive and will perpetually be a WIP.
 I cannot guarantee that it will be free form errors.
 But the actual content will be referenced.

+The scientific concepts mentioned in this repository are simplified definitions, and do not cover the breath of theoretical knowledge that defines its existence.
+It is left to the reader to further explore these areas.
+I have ensured to included **hyperlinks** in such situations.

+The goal of the scientfic concepts is to build a foundation in undertanding the origins or *QC*.

 # 🎓LEARNING RESOURCES OF QC